-Career Coach - The Career Coach is a mobile unit used for rapid reemployment events, during natural disasters, or community events.
-The unit can be taken anywhere in the state for on the spot access for workers and employers to SC Works services.
+Career Coach - The Career Coach is a mobile unit used for Rapid Response events, during natural disasters, or community events.
+The unit can be taken anywhere in the state for on-the-spot access to SC Works services for workers and employers.
 The Career Coach is ADA compliant.